longview/SonyMDRemote/Readme.md

 Data2 bit 7 is listed as indicating if the TOC has been read.
 It does, but it also indicates "Not yet" state when the TOC is dirty after a write.

 Track repeat modes are not documented in the base documentation, only an addendum which implies it's E12 exclusive.

+### 7.12 DISC DATA
+The "Protected" flag does not seems to reflect the status of the Write Protect slot on the disc.
+It seems to output No Protect for all states.

 ### 7.16 TRACK NAME
 The first packet is listed as: